hnvt1989/ll_web_agent/README.md

 - Node.js 18 or higher
 - Docker and Docker Compose (for containerized deployment)
-- OpenAI API key (for natural language parsing)
+- API key for either Anthropic Claude or OpenAI (for natural language parsing)

 ### Local Development